Can You Get Pregnant When You’re Not Ovulating?

 Can You Get Pregnant Outside Your Ovulation?

-The short answer is no. You cannot get pregnant outside your ovulation or if you do not ovulate.
+The short answer is no. You cannot get pregnant outside ovulation or if you do not ovulate.

-You know that ovulation occurs between 12-14 days before your next period.
+Ovulation occurs between 12-14 days before your next period.
 When you ovulate, an egg is released from your ovary that moves down the fallopian tube towards the womb.

 Getting Pregnant On Your Period